ONSdigital/software-engineer-community/standards/github.md

 #### Managing movers/leavers/joiners

+- For a new joiner to the gitHub ONSdigital organisation, the **Technical Lead or nominated Sr. team member**s should raise a ServiceNow ticket (add a link)
-If an individual leaves ONS then the **Technical Lead or nominated Sr. team member**s should also remove them from the ONSdigital organisation.
+- If an individual leaves ONS then the **Technical Lead or nominated Sr. team member**s should also remove them from the ONSdigital organisation.

 - **Audit** - GitHub audits joiners and leavers via the audit log.

 ### GitHub accounts

-All accounts should be easily identifiable to their owners.
+[Jame Blake will share the content to be replace in the section below] All accounts should be easily identifiable to their owners.

 - **GitHub Profile** - all individuals should populate their GitHub account profile with their real forename and surname.